volodymyr-sh/ui_component/README.md

 # ui_component
-Implementation of ui component convention in coffescript
+Proof on concept implementation of ui component convention in coffescript

 Usage
 ```